 Keeping up with unpaid bills is expensive and highly time consuming.
-In addition, it can be challenging to manage potential negative” reactions that customers may have, when receiving a payment reminder.
-The overall goal is to maintain customers satisfied on the long run.
+In addition, it can be challenging to manage potential "negative” reactions that customers may have when receiving a payment reminder.
+In this project we worked on the overall goal to maintain customers satisfied in the long run.

 The desired behavior

 We worked together with the Proximus team.
 In this co-working the behavior design process made sure to not only transfer the behavior design knowledge to the team, but also get the ins- & outs of the project at the table.

 The customer journey workshop (1 day) gave us new ideas on the follow up process and when to remind people

 In 1 sprint (2 weeks) we developed new e-mails, sms's, in-app and paper-communications (wireframes phase)